eguetzloe/Election-Analytics-Blog/posts/08-blog.md

 # Final Prediction- Who Wins?
 ## November 1, 2020

 Finally, it's the moment we've all been waiting for!
 Tuesday, November 3rd, is rapidly approaching, and with it all the work I have done this semester in testing predictive models comes to a close.
-This week, I explain the process I took towards developing a model for predicting the national popular vote and the Electoral College vote for the 2020 presidential election.
+This week, I developed two final models for predicting the national popular vote and the Electoral College vote for the 2020 presidential election.

 ## National Popular Vote Model